soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of between 1-200 ????? characters
+- Any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "cloudapp.azure.<!--no-hyperlink-->com", "cloudapp.azure.<!--no-hyperlink-->net", or "database.windows.<!--no-hyperlink-->net"
-- Any combination of between 1-300 ????? characters
+- Any combination of between 1-300 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "Password", "password", or "pwd"
 - 0-2 whitespace characters
 - An equal sign (=)